-There is no precise language that creates a "safe harbor" however here are a few examples that could be helpful:
+There is no precise language that creates a "safe harbor"; however here are a few examples that would likely be sufficient:

 - Notice: This property is being monitored by surveillance equipment. - Smile, and please talk clearly; you are being recorded. - Welcome to my home.
-Big Brother is watching and listening to you.
 Recording equipment on the premises.

-If an agent knows or suspects that recording devices are in place, what can an agent do who wants to have a private conversation with a buyer client about the listed property?
+If an agent knows or suspects that recording devices are present, what can an agent do to have a private conversation with a buyer client about the listed property?

-- Leave the property and talk in the agent's or client's car; - Have a discussion back at the agent's office
+- Leave the property and talk in the agent's or client's car - Have a discussion back at the agent's office